Note: This post was originally published in 2018 but has been updated.

 Surrender your appetite, your desire for food, your emotional emptiness, your longing for that “something”, to God and allow Him to satisfy your heart needs.

-- Practice some restrictions.
-Try fasting once a week (you won’t die, I promise!), or juicing for 3 days, or switch to a 2 meal a day plan.
+Try fasting once a week (you won’t die, I promise!), or juicing for 3 days, or switch to a 2 meal a day plan (intermittent fasting).
 This is not to punish yourself but to help you learn what real hunger is as opposed to appetite (just wanting food).
 It will make you more aware of your body and its needs and will sharpen your sensitivity to overeating.

 We often receive deep emotional wounds and in a desperate attempt to insulate ourselves from the pain of the past, we turn to food to help us avoid dealing with the intense pain of these emotional issues.